 Our sensor-based scale products include bathroom, kitchen, office, jewelry, laboratory, postal and industrial scales that are used in consumer, commercial and industrial applications.
-These products accounted for 88% of revenue for the fiscal year ended March 31, 2010, 91% for 2011 and 95% for 2012.
-We believe that our industrial scales will continue to be a larger portion of our scales revenue as we are able to secure orders from our major customers.
+These products accounted for 91% of revenue for the fiscal year ended March 31, 2011, 95% for 2012 and 90% for 2013.
+We believe that our bathroom and industrial scales will continue to be a major portion of our scales revenue as we are able to secure orders from our major customers.

-Our wireless telecommunications products included two-way radios and cordless telephones that are used in consumer and commercial applications.
-These products accounted for 11% of revenue for the fiscal year ended March 31, 2010, 7% for 2011 and 0% for 2012.
-The decrease in sales of telecommunications products was caused by the continuation of the Company's decision to give up orders of telecommunications products with low profit margins.
+We no longer produces wireless telecommunications products.
+Previously, our products included two-way radios and cordless telephones that were used in consumer and commercial applications.
+These products accounted for 7% of revenue for the fiscal year ended March 31, 2011, 0% for 2012 and 0% for 2013.
+Our decision to stop manufacturing these telecommunications products was based upon the decline in our profit margins associated with these products.

 The Company has begun to produce certain electrical pet care products, including a bark control device.
-These products accounted for 3% of revenue for the fiscal year ended March 31, 2012 (2011: 0%).
+These products accounted for 8% of revenue for the fiscal year ended March 31, 2013 (2012: 3%).

 We also receive revenue from certain customers for the development and manufacture of tooling and molding for scales, telecommunication and pet electronics products.
 Generally, these tools and moulds are used by us for the manufacture of products.
 We also generate some sales of scrap materials.
-These revenues accounted for approximately 1% of net sales for the fiscal years ended March 31, 2010, 2% for 2011 and 2% for 2012.
+These revenues accounted for approximately 2% of net sales for the fiscal years ended March 31, 2011, 2% for 2012 and 2% for 2013.

-The following table sets forth the percentage of net sales for each of the product lines mentioned above for the fiscal years ended March 31, 2010, 2011, and 2012:
+The following table sets forth the percentage of net sales for each of the product lines mentioned above for the fiscal years ended March 31, 2011, 2012, and 2013: